Pfern/ELB17S/NGS.md

 **NOTE:** Aligners based on the burrows-wheeler transform makes some assumptions to speed up the alignment process.
 Namely, they require the reference genome to be very similar to your sequenced DNA (less than 2-5% differences).
 Moreover, they are not optimal, and therefore sometimes make some mistakes.

 **TASK** The first step of a burrows-wheeler aligner is to make an index from the fasta of the reference genome. open a terminal window, go to the folder resequencing and type 'bwa index NC_000913.3_MG1655.fasta'.
 Now, we can do the alignment against the created database.
 Type 'bwa mem NC_000913.3_MG1655.fasta SRR1030347_1.fastq.interval.fq SRR1030347_2.fastq.interval.fq > SRR1030347.alignment.sam'.
 Open the sam file with a text editor, and/or type in the terminal window 'head SRR1030347.alignment.sam'.
+To make it easier to analyse you can copy the contents and paste them in a spreadsheet program.
 Press green when finished.

+**NOTE:** bwa mem is an update based on the original bwa to allow for aligning longer reads from newer illumina machines.
+It allows for split alignments, although it was not specifically designed for RNA-Seq (like we will see later in the course).

 To store millions of alignments, researchers also had to develop new, more practical formats.
 The [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf) is a tabular text file format, where each line contains information for one alignment.